 CDE scoping, including identifying and defining where payment cards are stored, is critical for PCI DSS compliance.
 The following free and low-cost tools can be used to search your networks and systems for payment card data.

 Hosted Payment Page/Payment Page Redirect (eCommerce SAQ A Qualification)

-When accepting payment online, merchants utilizing a hosted payment page or payment page redirect are much more secure and can significantly reduce their scope of PCI DSS compliance.
+When accepting payments online, merchants utilizing a hosted payment page or payment page redirect are much more secure and can significantly reduce their scope of PCI DSS compliance.
 By using a 3rd party to host an eCommerce website and its payment processing, merchants can qualify for an SAQ-A – the most significant level of scope reduction for eComm merchants.
 We like Shopify because they’re able to host your entire eCommerce store, which eliminates the risk of Man in the Middle attacks compared to a normal page redirect.
 That being said, there are plenty of other payment page offerings in the marketplace.

 - Shopify: https://www.shopify.com

 File Integrity Monitoring